-Figuring out what to grow is almost as much trouble as figuring out how to grow it, especially when you have a smaller space and not a lot of money.
-To help a little, this is the list of my top 5 vegetables I would grow if I had limited space and a tight budget.
+Figuring out what to grow is almost as much trouble as figuring out how to grow it, especially when you are working with a smaller area and not much money, you want to maximize your yield for the space.
+These are the top 5 vegetables I would grow if I had limited space and a tight budget.

 Number 1: Green Pole Beans

-Pole beans are amazing, they will keep growing, and producing beans, for as long as you want to pick them and the weather stays warm enough.
-Basically, the more you pick, the more you get.
+Pole beans are amazing.
+They keep growing and producing beans, for as long as you want to pick them and the weather stays warm enough.
+The more you pick, the more you get.
 You need to provide something for them to climb up but one 8′ row, double-sided planting yielded me over 12 lbs last year.
 I could have kept picking but I had plenty of beans from other plantings.

-This is second place in my Top 5 Vegetables to Grow this year because both of these greens are very nutrient-dense for their size.
-Both freeze well, work in salads and can handle a frost, making them a decent late-season crop.
-Both can also be harvested young, as single leaves for salad greens or even younger as microgreens.
+This is second place in my top 5 this year because kale is very nutrient-dense per ounce.
+It freezes well, works in salads, and can handle frost, making kale a decent late-season crop.
+It can be harvested young, as single leaves for salad greens, or even younger as microgreens.
 I had three kale plants last year and they provided plenty for stews, salads, dried, and the freezer.
-I planted them in Spring and harvested all season, until early December.
-My spinach, I plant in spring mainly, I leave the kale for fall.
+I planted them in Spring and harvested them all season, until early December.

 Number 3: Onions/garlic

-Garlic is similar to onions, spacing is the same, you can get 18 full-size garlic from a 2’x2′ space but you can also get garlic scapes (flower stem) which is a bit of a delicacy around here, plus green garlic, around 20 of those.
-Like the onions, you can plant them closer and then thin as they grow.
-Garlic can also be dried, pickled, fermented or stored whole.
+Garlic is similar to onions.
+You get 18 full-size garlic from a 2’x2′ space but you can also get garlic scapes (flower stem) which is a bit of a delicacy around here, plus green garlic, around 20 of those.
+Like the onions, you can plant them closer and thin as they grow.
+Garlic can be dried, pickled, fermented, or stored whole (when cured).
 If you grow extra garlic, you can use it for seed the next year (you plant the clove), making it very cost-effective.

-Ideally, you’d grow both, but if space and budget are an issue, chose one.
-I’d chose garlic.
+Ideally, you’d grow both, but if space and budget are an issue, choose one.
+I’d choose garlic.

 Number 4: Winter Squash

 These are great to grow, as, on a per-pound basis, they provide quite a few calories.
-Winter squash also store pretty well, can be frozen or canned and you can eat as savoury or sweet treats.
+Winter squash also stores pretty well, can be frozen or canned and you can eat it as a savory or sweet treat. the best bit? they also work well as animal feed – our chickens and pigs love winter squash.
 They take a fair amount of room to grow but you can tie them to a trellis if you support the weight of the fruit (tights work great for that).
 I love heirloom varieties, look for good storage types or just grow your favorites.

-Last but by no means least on my Top 5 Vegetables to Grow this year are Tomatoes!
-Tomatoes (and peppers) are some of the most expensive produce items you can buy on a per pound basis.
-We use a lot of tomato products – from sauce, diced and whole tomatoes and tomato paste.
-Then we have salsa, ketchup, tomato soup, canned chilli and pasta sauces.
+Last but by no means least on my top 5 vegetables to grow this year list are Tomatoes!
+Tomatoes (and peppers) are some of the most expensive produce items you can buy on a per-pound basis.
+We use a lot of tomato products – from sauce, to diced and whole tomatoes and tomato paste.
+Then we have salsa, ketchup, tomato soup, canned chili and pasta sauces.
 I use a LOT and it gets expensive.

-I hope that gives you some ideas on why I grow certain things and what my reasoning is behind them.
-I try to grow what we use a lot of, that will be the most versatile for us and with a lot of options for storage and preservation for later use.
-When you are just starting out, my list of top 5 vegetables to grow in a limited space on a tight budget is a guide for what is possible.
+We grow what we use a lot of, which will be the most versatile for us and with a lot of options for storage and preservation for later use.
+When you are just starting out, my list of top 5 vegetables is a great starting point. for what is possible.

 The most important thing to grow?
 What you, and your loved ones, will eat and enjoy eating.
 That’s what we do and it works every time.